thayton/css/qa.md

 - What are the different positioning schemes?

-Normal Flow, Floats and Absolute positioning.
+Normal Flow, float and absolute positioning.
 Normal flow includes block formatting of block-level boxes, inline formatting of inline-level boxes, and relative positioning of block-level and inline-level boxes.

 - What is a containing block?